iobroker-community-adapters/ioBroker.openknx/docs/en/README.md

 Press "save & close" or "save" to restart the adapter and apply the changes.

+- **Detect** -- scans the network for all available KNX IP gateways.
+Best to select the local network interface first, then run detection -- gateway IP, port, and physical address are filled in automatically.
+- **Local IPv4 network interface** -- the network interface of the ioBroker server that can reach the KNX IP gateway.
+Select before running detection.
+- **KNX Gateway IP** -- IP address of your KNX IP gateway.
+Filled in automatically by detection.
+- **Port** -- normally 3671.
+Filled in automatically by detection.
+- **Protocol** -- connection type to the KNX IP gateway. **UDP tunneling** is the default for most KNX IP interfaces and routers (e.g. Weinzierl, MDT, ABB). **TCP tunneling** provides a more reliable connection and is supported by newer gateways -- recommended when available. **Multicast routing** connects via KNXnet/IP routing (multicast group 224.0.23.12) and is meant for KNX IP routers acting as line couplers -- no tunneling connection is established and multiple clients can access simultaneously.
+- **Physical KNX address** -- the individual address the adapter uses on the KNX bus (e.g. 1.1.250).
+Must be configured as an additional address in the IP interface in ETS and must not be used by another device.
+- **Minimum send delay between two frames [ms]** -- protects the KNX bus from flooding by too-fast telegrams.
+Increase this value if you see DISCONNECT_REQUEST errors in the log (e.g. to 80-150ms).
+- **use common.type boolean for 1 bit enum instead of number** -- DPT-1 (switching) is represented as boolean type (true/false) in ioBroker instead of number (0/1).
+Enable for better compatibility with VIS widgets and scripts that expect boolean.
+- **readout KNX values on startup** -- all objects with the autoread flag are read from the KNX bus on first connection after adapter start, to synchronize current states.
+- **do not warn on unknown KNX group addresses** -- suppress warning log entries when receiving telegrams for GAs not configured in the adapter.
+Useful in installations with many GAs where only a subset is used in the adapter.
+- **Group Address Style** -- defines the GA presentation matching your ETS configuration.
+All 3 styles are supported and converted to 3-level format for storage: 3-Level (1/3/5), 2-Level (1/25), or Free (300).
+The combined GA and group name must be unique in the ioBroker object tree.

 ### Import ETS project (.knxproj or .xml)

 The import dialog accepts both **.knxproj** (recommended) and **.xml** files.